miogasuki/PotatoVN/project-info-galgamemanager.md

     *   Navigation within the application.
     *   Interaction with external APIs.
     *   `LocalSettingsService.cs`: Manages the storage and retrieval of local application settings.
+    *   `InfoService.cs`: Handles in-app notifications and event logging.
+Its `OnEvent` delegate and `Event` method now support an optional callback action and button text, allowing event notifications to include a custom action button.
+This is handled in `ShellViewModel.cs` and displayed in `ShellPage.xaml`.
 *   **`Helpers/`**: Contains utility classes and extension methods that provide common, reusable functions (e.g., file I/O helpers, string manipulation, UI helpers).
+    *   `VisibilityHelper.cs`: Provides converters for XAML bindings, e.g., converting a string's null/empty status to a `Visibility` value.
 *   **`Contracts/`**: Defines interfaces and data contracts.
 Interfaces are crucial for decoupling components and enabling testability.
 Data contracts might define the structure of data exchanged with services or stored locally.
     *   `Contracts/Services/`: Interfaces for service classes.
     *   `Contracts/ViewModels/`: Interfaces for ViewModel classes.